Bakery Jatta: Personal life and identity dispute

 On 30 August, German media announced that Hamburger SV has been able to obtain his birth certificate, in addition to Bakery Jatta's passport, and along with it an affidavit by a clerk of the Ministry of Foreign Affairs of The Gambia.
 The responsible Hamburg authority then declared on 2 September that they approved the documents Jatta presented to them and that there was no evidence for further investigation.
 Following this case-closing statement, defeated 1.
 FC Nürnberg, VFL Bochum and KSC Karlsruhe withdrew their objection against the matches that Jatta played in.

 On 19 September 2019, it was reported by Bild/Sport Bild, that Jatta had stated an e-mail address containing the name Bakary Daffeh to the Bremen authorities in 2015.
 The Sozialzentrum Gröpelingen/Walle (local social authority) submitted a copy of a personal questionnaire filled in by Jatta to the Bremen police, with the remark that there are great inconsistencies.
-Questioned by NDR public broadcaster, the Bremen prosecutor confirmed an examination of this facts.
+Questioned by public broadcaster NDR, the Bremen prosecutor confirmed an examination of this facts.
 A few weeks later the prosecutor announced that there would be no further proceedings; the case was to be closed from their perspective.
 Also in October 2019, the CEO of Axel Springer SE (Bild/Sport Bild) publishing house, Mathias Döpfner, criticised the long duration of the investigation, and that most of the media would be "systematically" ignoring the case.
 He mentioned the Jatta case as an example why hatred grew in parts of the population.
 Subsequently, the connection of the case to the Halle synagogue shooting that he made was subject to criticism.

 In the first days of July 2020 Jatta's Hamburg home was searched by the police under the suspicion of violation of the German residence act, because he is suspected of having made false claims regarding his identity.
 According to the Hamburg prosecutor, the investigations had shown that Jatta had maintained contact with persons connected to Daffeh.
 His cell phone and other devices were seized.

 In March 2022, the court in Hamburg-Altona dismissed the case.